1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 How does Scopolamine work?

-Yes, Scopolamine can be taken with or without food.
+Yes, Scopolamine may be used with or without meals.

-If you miss a dose, take it as soon as you remember unless it's close to the time for your next dose.
+In case you forget to take the medicine, you may take it as soon as you recall except when it is nearing the time of taking your next dose.
 Do not take two doses at once.